What Is Picture-in-Picture in Video Editing

 Conclusion

-In summary, PiP is a handy feature that lets you watch two videos at once.
+In summary, PiP is a handy video editing feature that lets you watch two videos at once.

 Its ability to seamlessly integrate multiple video sources within a single frame offers users a more immersive, informative, and engaging viewing experience.
 From enhancing storytelling techniques to facilitating remote collaboration and accessibility, PiP has found its place across a wide range of applications and industries.